Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 By definition, the output~$P$ of the circuit~$\PCliff{Q}_L$ (see Fig.~\ref{fig:PCliff}) can be interpreted as outputting the result of measuring the state

-in a basis of maximally entangled states obtained by rotating the Bell basis by~$I_A\otimes Q^\dagger D^\dagger$.
+in a basis of maximally entangled states obtained by rotating the Bell basis by $I\otimes Q^\dagger D^\dagger$.
 Here the effect of the Pauli~$Q=Q(C_1,\ldots,C_L)$ is simply to possibly flip the measurement result (i.e., it can equivalently be achieved by classical post-processing).
-By choosing different inputs~$(C_1,\ldots,C_L,D)$ with $(C_1,\ldots,C_L)$ fixed and varying over~$D\in\cC$, a deterministic oracle~$\cO$ for the problem~$\psim{\PCliff{Q}_L}$ thus essentially allows to simulate the effect of measuring the state~\eqref{eq:interestingstateproduct} in different bases of stabilizer states.
+By choosing different inputs~$(C_1,\ldots,C_L,D)$ with $(C_1,\ldots,C_L)$ fixed and varying over~$D\in\cC$, access to a deterministic oracle~$\cO$ for the problem $\psim{\PCliff{Q}_L}$ can thus be used by an algorithm to simulate the effect of measuring the state~\eqref{eq:interestingstateproduct} in different bases of stabilizer states.
 A protocol using such measurement results to determine the state~\eqref{eq:interestingstateproduct} (or learn some information about it) therefore allows to determine (or learn some information about) the product~$C_L\cdots C_1$.
-As we will discus in Section~\ref{sec:quantumadvantage}, such information can in turn be used to solve the so-called word problem for the Clifford group of a single qubit.
+As we will discus in Section~\ref{sec:quantumadvantage}, such information can in turn be used to solve the word problem for the Clifford group on a single qubit.

 In this section, we give a protocol for learning the stabilizers of the state~\eqref{eq:interestingstateproduct} using a deterministic oracle~$\cO$ for ~$\psim{\PCliff{Q}_L}$.
-More precisely, the corresponding algorithm learns two distinct stabilizers generators of the state~\eqref{eq:interestingstateproduct} up to signs, see Theorem~\ref{thm:mainreductiongrier} below.
-In other words, it finds two distinct (non-identity) Pauli operators that have expectation~$1$ or~$-1$ in this state.
+More precisely, the corresponding algorithm learns two distinct stabilizer generators of the state~\eqref{eq:interestingstateproduct} up to signs, see Theorem~\ref{thm:mainreductiongrier} below.
+In other words, it finds two distinct (non-identity) Pauli operators that have expectation~$1$ or~$-1$ on this state.
 Allowing for this remaining sign ambiguity has the key advantage that the function~$Q(C_1,\ldots,C_L)$ does not need to be evaluated in the protocol.

 The protocol borrows heavily from the pioneering work~\cite{grier2020interactive}.
 Indeed, Theorem~\ref{thm:mainreductiongrier} below is obtained by specializing the results of~\cite{grier2020interactive} to the problem at hand.